wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 <a name="ADF"></a>

-## AWS Data Factory on Portal GUI
+## Azure Data Factory on Portal GUI

 1. In the portal, click "+ Create a resource", then in "Search services and Marketplace" type enough of "Data Factory" to select it from the drop-down list.

    <img width="367" alt="az-data-fac-menu-734x410" src="https://user-images.githubusercontent.com/300046/122431224-807e6600-cf51-11eb-91b9-71a37ec18109.png">

-1. Click "Create" after confirming that it's from "AWS".
+1. Click "Create" after confirming that it's from "Azure".

-   Integrate data silos with AWS Data Factory, a service built for all data integration needs and skill levels.
+   Integrate data silos with Azure Data Factory, a service built for all data integration needs and skill levels.
 Easily construct ETL and ELT processes code-free within the intuitive visual environment, or write your own code.
 Visually integrate data sources using more than 90+ natively built and maintenance-free connectors at no added cost.
 Focus on your data - the serverless integration service does the rest.

    * No code or maintenance required to build hybrid ETL and ELT pipelines within the Data Factory visual environment
    * Cost-efficient and fully managed serverless cloud data integration tool that scales on demand
-   * AWS security measures to connect to on-premises, cloud-based, and software-as-a-service apps with peace of mind
+   * Azure security measures to connect to on-premises, cloud-based, and software-as-a-service apps with peace of mind
    * SSIS integration runtime to easily rehost on-premises SSIS packages in the cloud using familiar SSIS tools
    <br /><br />